cedarVM/cedarVM/README.md

 ![Terrible convergence](img/multivar.png)

-<pre>and finding a constant as offset to this logarithmic growth:</pre>
+<pre>and finding a constant as offset to the above's visible logarithmic growth:</pre>

 ![logarithmic intersection](img/intersect.png)